-CREATE-SEQUENCE ---
+Name

 CREATE-SEQUENCE

+CREATE-SEQUENCE

+Syntax

-(CREATE-SEQUENCE NAME &KEY (DATABASE \DEFAULT-DATABASE\)) [function] =>
+(CREATE-SEQUENCE NAME &KEY (DATABASE DEFAULT-DATABASE)) [function] =>

+Arguments and Values

+Description

-Creates a sequence called NAME in DATABASE which defaults to \DEFAULT-DATABASE\.
+Creates a sequence called NAME in DATABASE which defaults to DEFAULT-DATABASE.

-DROP-SEQUENCE --
+Examples

+Side Effects

+Affected by

+·

+Exceptional Situations

+See Also

+Notes

+Name

 DROP-SEQUENCE

+DROP-SEQUENCE

+Syntax

-(DROP-SEQUENCE NAME &KEY (IF-DOES-NOT-EXIST :ERROR) (DATABASE \DEFAULT-DATA
+(DROP-SEQUENCE NAME &KEY (IF-DOES-NOT-EXIST :ERROR) (DATABASE DEFAULT-DATABASE)) [function] =>

+Arguments and Values

+Description

-Drops the sequence called NAME from DATABASE which defaults to \DEFAULT-DATABASE\.
-If the sequence does not exist and IF-DOES-NOT-EXIST is :ignore then DROP-SEQUENCE returns nil whereas an error is signalled if IF-DOES-NOT-EXIST is :error.
+Drops the sequence called NAME from DATABASE which defaults to DEFAULT-DATABASE.
+If the squence does not exist and IF-DOES-NOT-EXIST is :ignore then DROP-SEQUENCE returns nil whereas an error is signalled if IF-DOES-NOT-EXIST is :error.

-LIST-SEQUENCES --
+Examples

+Side Effects

+Affected by

+Exceptional Situations

-LIST-SEQUENCES
+LIST-SEQUENCES --LIST-SEQUENCES

-(LIST-SEQUENCES &KEY (OWNER NIL) (DATABASE \DEFAULT-DATABASE\)) [function]
+(LIST-SEQUENCES &KEY (OWNER NIL) (DATABASE \DEFAULT-DATABASE\)) [function] =>

 Returns a list of strings representing sequence names in DATABASE which defaults to \DEFAULT-DATABASE\.
 OWNER is nil by default which means that only sequences owned by users are listed.
 If OWNER is a string denoting a user name, only sequences owned by OWNER are listed.
-If OWNER is :all then all sequences are listed.
+If OWNER is all then all sequences are listed.